 “An ounce of prevention is worth a pound of cure.” ~ Benjamin Franklin

-1) The Communication Has Shut Down Between You.
+1) The Communication Has Shut Down Between You

 Silence can sometimes be much worse than arguing.

-2) Your Talking But Everything Is Negative.
+2) You are Talking But Everything Is Negative

 If you and your partner are constantly calling each other out on what’s wrong in the relationship, you will quickly become discouraged because nothing will seem to be right.

-3) Affection Is Withheld.
+3) Affection Is Withheld

-This is often done in what is called a passive aggressive manner as a form of punishing your partner.
+This is often done in what is called a passive-aggressive manner as a form of punishing your partner.
 It can also reflect an overall lack of desire for each other.
 When intimacy dries up, the connection between you can be severely severed.

-4) Everything Seems Adversarial.
+4) Everything Seems Adversarial

 You can’t seem to stop arguing.
 You know you are in trouble when even a trip to the grocery store can turn into a fight.

-5) The Trust Has Been Betrayed.
+5) The Trust Has Been Betrayed

 Once the certainty has been offset then it creates more trust issues and questions about your commitment to the marriage.